Michael-Cowie/Notes/Math/geometry/trigonometry.md

     <h1> The Unit Circle </h1>
 </div>

 The unit circle is a central unifying framework of trignometry, extending the subject beyond the limited context of right-angled triangles into a continuous theory of angles and functions.
-While early trigonometry defines sine, cosine and tangent as ratios of sides in a triangle, this approach is inherently restricted to acue angles.
+While early trigonometry defines sine, cosine and tangent as ratios of sides in a triangle, this approach is inherently restricted to acute angles.
 The unit circle resolves this limitation by redefining trigonometric functions in terms of **geometry on a circle of radius one**, thereby allowing these functions to be defined for all real angles.

 <div align='center'>
     <img src='./images/120.png' width='400'>